esheldon/fitsio/README.md

     pip install fitsio

-Also, you can download the source from github ("Downloads" on the upper right of the github page) or use git clone
+Also, you can download the source from github or use git clone

     git clone git://github.com/esheldon/fitsio.git